 The word has been coopted by the Pinterest crowd, but hospitality in it’s original form had nothing to do with place settings or decor.
 Hospitality means to literally provide a safe haven for travelers.
 In the ancient world you survived because of the support of your community.
 To be traveling meant to be outside your community, outside of your support system and therefore incredibly vulnerable.

 When someone practiced hospitality in the ancient world they took vulnerable people in out of the cold and enfolded them in their community of protection.
 It was literally about taking someone who was isolated and alone into your community.
 They were deeply vulnerable, and you created safe space for them in the time they were with you.

 And that is our goal when practicing hospitality as a spiritual practice.

 Let Go of Perfection

-I distinctly remember going over to many people’s houses and them apologizing for what a mess things were.
-I would look around at the absolutely pristine house and feel totally inadequate.
+I distinctly remember being a guest and our hosts apologizing for what a mess things were.
+I would look around at the absolutely pristine house and feel totally inadequate (because if this was a mess, my house was a disaster).
 It made me never want to have anyone over to my house.
-That sort of quest to present perfection to others shuts down connection.
+The quest to present perfection to others shuts down connection.
 My reaction isn’t unique.
 When we try to pretend we’re perfect we signal to our guests that their own messy lives aren’t good enough.
-They too have to play the perfection game, we tell them (without saying it) that they had better pretend along with us.
+It forces everyone to play the perfection game.

 Let it go.